 I quickly learned that messy unedited lessons written from a stream of consciousness should not be published.
-They tend to be a repetitious random collection of thoughts that you understood when you wrote them but difficult for the reader to follow.
+They tend to be a repetitious, random collection of thoughts that you understood when you wrote them but are difficult for the reader to follow.

 Today, I start writing from a stream of consciousness, which makes me a pantser.
 Then I shift gears and outline the messy collection of thoughts, which makes me a plotter.
 Incorporating both methods leaves the door open for creativity and the structure of an outline offers a clear message for the reader.

 For the curious, Elise did not have the finances to put me on the radio in Honduras.
 But she did start my writing career.
 Maybe, one day, something I write will bless Honduras.